 I have research interests in dyslexia and visual selective attention.
 Together with my (then) PhD student, Rizan Cassim, we investigated visual attention modulation in adults with dyslexia and in particular the roles of cueing, crowding and increasing numbers of distractors.I also undertake pedagogical research in a number of areas as part of my role, most recently investigating the determinants of the National Student Survey and the effect of the placement year on the BME attainment gap.

 European Postgraduate Diploma in Cognitive Science, International School of Advanced Studies, Trieste, 1998

 B.A.
 (Hons) in Psychology, University of Sheffield, 1995

-2002 - present: Lecturer/ Senior Lecturer in PsychologyAston University
+2002 - present: Lecturer/ Senior Lecturer/ Reader in Psychology Aston University

 1999 - 2001: Postdoctoral Research Fellow, University of Verona

 1998 - 1999: Psychology Lecturer, University of Sheffield